-After four weeks on Naturally Free Organic Starter, it will be time to switch your meat birds to our Organic Broiler feed, specially formulated to provide optimal nutrition for healthy and natural growth.
+After four weeks on Naturally Free Organic Starter, it will be time to switch your meat birds to our Organic Broiler with Corn feed, specially formulated to provide optimal nutrition for healthy and natural growth.
 At 19% minimum protein, this feed is designed with the bird’s optimal nutritional requirements in mind.
 The resulting product will be high quality, delicious, and very healthy!
-We recommend a minimum 9 week growth cycle based off of our estimated guide to feeding.
+We recommend a minimum 9 week growth cycle.
 Scratch and Peck Organic Broiler with Corn works well for both hybrid and heritage breeds.

 Transition your broiler chicks from our Naturally Free Organic Starter to Organic Broiler after 4 weeks of age.
-This broiler feed is formulated to provide an optimal balance between health and growth for your birds.
-Be sure to offer plenty of fresh water and Grower Grit.
+Refill feeders only after all feed has been consumed (til they “clean up their plates”).
+Trough feeders provide the best access to our whole grain feeds.
+Be sure to offer plenty of fresh water and grit.

 Feel free to supplement their daily feed ration with either Organic 3-Grain Scratch or Organic Scratch n’ Corn.
 To promote a better conversion ratio and to help ensure that your birds are receiving the maximum nutritional value of their feed, consider the following mixture of grit and wheat.